 Director Jack Henry Robbins (Ghostmates) and co-writers Nunzio Randazzo and Nate Gold went about creating VHYes in the opposite manner to what we might expect.
 They created the film’s main segments as short films.

 They were shown at SXSW in 2017 and then the film’s framework was built around them.
 There’s Painting With Joan, a parody of Bob Ross’s fondly remembered show.
 And Hot Winter: A Film by Dick Pierre, a softcore film about global warming.
 True crime shows and The Home Shopping Network also get plenty of attention as well.

-This is all mixed with footage Ralph (Mason McNulty, Assimilate) and his best friend Josh (Rahm Braslaw) shoot.
+This is all mixed with footage Ralph (Mason McNulty, Assimilate, Catch the Bullet) and his best friend Josh (Rahm Braslaw) shoot.
 This is mostly the kind of stuff a 12yr old would find funny.
 Until the film’s last act when they sneak into a burned-out and allegedly haunted house.
 This segment is scarier than a lot of actual found footage films.

 And then VHYes switches gears yet again with a bizarre segment that breaks Ralph’s fourth wall, (though not the film’s) in a Videodrome inspired final segment.
 The result is bizarre and fascinating.
 Not quite a sketch comedy, but not quite a conventional film either.